 New York Contracts and Breach of Contract Claims

 One of the most common sources of legal disputes for businesses in New York involves breach of contract claims.
 Legal remedies for a breach of contract can include a demand for the contract to be fulfilled or to demand compensation for the failure to fulfill the broken end of the contract.
 A detail-oriented, attentive, and strategic attorney can help resolve any issues you may have in the field of contract law, whether that is bringing a claim to enforce a contract, or defending a claim of breach against you.

 In addition to enforcement and litigation for contracts, representation from an attorney is key to the negotiation process when conducting business transactions.
 An attorney handling your negotiation can ensure that your best interests are kept in mind while the process of negotiation goes on to finalize an agreement that works for you.

 Similarly, your New York business attorney can help draft your future contracts and negotiate transactions to reduce the likelihood of having to go through litigation in the future.

 New York Civil Litigation Attorney

-Many people consider "litigation" as just the trial.
+Many people consider "litigation" as just a trial.
 Instead, litigation can also encompass all the steps that a case must take before it gets to trial.
 Going to court does not always mean that claims will be going to trial, but instead, things like motions and evidence may need to be argued in front of a judge to advance the claim before a trial.
 In most cases, disputes are settled before they ever get to trial.

-Litigation can be complex, lengthy and difficult.
+Litigation can be complex, lengthy, and difficult.
 An experienced civil litigation attorney will explain your options, identify the best chances of success, and fight for your interests.
 If you need an attorney for your civil law claim in New York, contact Frederic R. Abramson today for a free initial consultation.